Liu-Jinshuai/vite-vue-admin/README.md

 ## 🚀 Quick Start, Lightweight Management

-**vite-vue-admin** — A revolutionary management project template, just 50KB in size.
+**vite-vue-admin** — A management project template, just 50KB in size.
 Our vision is to achieve supreme efficiency with minimalist volume.

 **Lightweight, yet Feature-Rich**: Despite its small size, it includes all the high-efficiency features you need.
 From axios to eslint, from mock to vitest, we have carefully selected the latest technologies to ensure that your project is modern and powerful.